corsairmarks/portrait_unlock_fungoid/mod/README.md

 Everything that doesn't change these same portraits.

-Marked as compatible with Stellaris version 3.7 "Canis Minor" but backwards compatible with version 3.5 "Fornax."
+Marked as compatible with Stellaris version 3.8 "Gemini" but backwards compatible with versions 3.7 "Canis Minor," 3.6 "Orion," and 3.5 "Fornax."
 As a graphics-only mod, yes this is **achievement compatible**.

 ### When to Install